How Bizarre: Music video

 A music video was released to help promote the single.
-The video has lead singer Pauly Fuemana driving a 1968 Chevrolet Impala.
-It also pictures him dancing, rapping, throwing around money and breathing fire.
-The video was directed by Lee Baker and was released very late in 1995, just before "How Bizarre" went to number one in New Zealand.
-Shot on a soundstage in Ponsonby and at Ellerslie Racecourse for a budget of $7,000 from NZ On Air, it was shown on US networks about 15,000 times in 1997 and 1998.
-Besides Pauly, it features backing vocalist Sina Saipaia, and a Filipino man named Hill who stood in for Brother Pele.
+The video features lead singer Pauly Fuemana driving a 1968 Chevrolet Impala, dancing, rapping, throwing around money and breathing fire.
+The video was directed by Lee Baker and released in late 1995, shortly before "How Bizarre" hit number one in New Zealand.
+Shot on a soundstage in Ponsonby, Auckland and Ellerslie Racecourse with a budget of $7,000 from NZ On Air, it was shown on US networks about 15,000 times in 1997 and 1998.
+Besides Fuemana, it also features backing vocalist Sina Saipaia, and Gil Manaois who stood in for Brother Pele.

+Legacy

+"How Bizarre" won the award for "Single of the Year" at the 1996 New Zealand Music Awards.
+It was also featured on Nature's Best 2, as the 34th-greatest New Zealand song of all time as voted for by members of the Australasian Performing Right Association in 2001.
+In 2002, the song was named as the 71st-greatest one-hit wonder of all time on a VH1 countdown hosted by William Shatner.
+In 2017, Billboard magazine ranked "How Bizarre" number 19 in their list of "The 100 Greatest Pop Songs of 1997", naming it "a fantastical Latin-tinged story song bearing a handful of absolutely dynamite hooks".